Pitmaster BBQ Catering in Exeter Village, Pennsylvania

 When the Event Location Needs a Closer Look

 When an event is around sports fields and recreation facilities, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 If you are considering outdoor space such as Scenic Community Park or Exeter Township Community Park, we look at where guests will gather, how far food needs to move, and whether the service line has a clean place to form.